datacoves/docs/docs/how-tos/airflow/send-emails.md

 ## Set up a custom SMTP (Optional)

-If you do not wish to use the default SMTP, you can configure your own.
+If you do not wish to use the default SMTP server, you can configure your own.
 First, create a new integration of type `SMTP` by navigating to the Integrations Admin.

 ![Integrations Admin](./assets/menu_integrations.gif)